TheMastro-11/Tezos-Contracts/KingOfTezos/README.md

 #### DATA ITEM
 - `king` : the realtime king.
-(For developing reasons could be the admin address the first time).
+(For developing reasons the default could be the admin address).
 - `history` : the full kings history.
 Is a map with address as key and a record combine by amount and date as value, referred to time when the throne has been taken.
 - `floorPrice` : the realtime throne's price.

 #### ENTRYPOINTS
-- `newKing()` : check if the amount is correct and then replace the king
+- `newKing()` : check if the amount is correct and then replaces the king
 - `killKing()` : the timer ended and the king has to be 'killed'.